gaurav0973/LeetQuest/readme.md

-# LeetLab
+# LeetQuest

-LeetLab is a LeetCode-inspired platform crafted to assist developers in practicing coding challenges across multiple programming languages, including JavaScript, Python, and Java.
+LeetQuest is a LeetCode-inspired platform crafted to assist developers in practicing coding challenges across multiple programming languages, including JavaScript, Python, and Java.

 # Current Status
 - **Database**: Dockerized with PostgreSQL using Prisma ORM.